Did you notice it?

 Being more selective about what and when you publish content are also relatively effective strategies to counteract the changes, but none are effective as putting money behind your posts.

-If you’re an e-commerce entrepreneur on a shoestring budget, you probably don’t like the sound of that.
-But the truth is harsh and the truth is that it’s becoming increasingly necessary to pay to play.
+If you’re an e-commerce entrepreneur on a shoestring budget, you probably don’t like that sound.
+But the truth is harsh, and the truth is that it’s becoming increasingly necessary to pay to play.

-The good news is that you can still play with a small budget, and if you play your cards right you can see healthy return on Ad spend.
+The good news is that you can still play with a small budget, and if you play your cards right, you can see a healthy return on ad spending.

 Why use Facebook Ads for your e-commerce brand?

-With all the other options you have available to do your marketing and the over-saturation of Facebook Ads compared to other social media platforms, you might be thinking you can get a better ROI investing in other marketing platforms and activities.
+With all the other options available to do your marketing and the over-saturation of Facebook Ads compared to other social media platforms, you might think you can get a better ROI by investing in other marketing platforms and activities.

 But there’s a reason so many brands use Facebook Ads.
 There’s a reason savvy marketers are doubling down on their Facebook ad campaigns.